Pumpkin + Oats = The Simplest Healthy Dog Treat You’ll Ever Bake

 Let’s Bake These Up

-Roll the dough to about ¼ inch thickness on a lightly floured surface.
-Cut into shapes and place on a parchment-lined baking sheet.
+Roll the dough out to about 1/4 inch thick on a lightly floured surface.
+Cut out shapes and place on a parchment lined baking sheet.
 Bake for 25 minutes until golden and firm.

 Prep Time: 10 min | Cook Time: 25 min | Serves: ~20 biscuits

-These biscuits stay crunchy because of the double oat base — that crunch means she actually has to work for it, which keeps her busy long enough for you to finish your coffee.
-Finally.
+The cookies are crunchy because of the double oat base, so she gets something to crunch on that keeps her busy long enough for you to finish your coffee. finally.

-Letting them cool completely inside the oven (heat off, door cracked) makes them extra hard without overbaking.
+Alternatively, allow to cool completely in the oven (heat off, door cracked), which makes them extra hard without overbaking.

 📸 Photo credit: Instagram @bob_the_chocolatelabrador